 Types of Marketing

-In addition to the different components of marketing, there are also several types of marketing to be aware of.
+In addition to the different components of marketing, there are several types of marketing to be aware of.
 If you plan to pursue a career as a professional marketer, you may choose to specialize in one of these areas of marketing or work as a jack of all trades.
 Additionally, familiarity with digital marketing tools is essential in today’s ever-evolving digital landscape.

 - Search Engine Optimization (SEO) – SEO is entirely focused on a company’s rankings on search engines (primarily Google).
 The higher a company’s website or web pages rank for certain keywords, the more traffic and potential customers the site will bring in.
 Search engine optimization is an essential aspect of any marketing strategy, especially in today’s competitive world.

 - Social Media – Businesses can also find a great deal of success when they use social media platforms, such as Facebook, Twitter, and Instagram, to reach their target audiences and boost sales.
-A robust social media presence can spread awareness about a brand while generating engagement and building a stronger brand identity—but social media marketing requires a solid understanding of many different social media platforms and how to use them well.
+A robust social media presence can spread awareness about a brand while generating engagement and building a stronger brand identity — but social media marketing requires a solid understanding of many different social media platforms and how to use them well.
 This includes not just popular platforms like Facebook and Instagram but more specialized options like LinkedIn as well.
 Posting on these platforms includes free promotion but also the option of paid advertisements.

 - Pay-Per-Click (PPC) – PPC is another marketing strategy that many businesses use to drum up more leads and web traffic.
 It is advertising within digital marketing.
 The idea behind PPC is that businesses pay to target specific keywords, but they only pay a small amount for each click (or site visit) generated by the campaign.
 This can be a cost-effective way to reach a larger target audience online without a huge marketing or advertising budget.